Changes in circumstances

 The benefits that you receive for your child can be affected by overnight stays away from home in a residential school, or in residential care.
 (Different rules apply to stays in hospital.
 You can find out more about the hospital rules in our factsheet, DLA and children in hospital).

 It is your responsibility to tell each of the relevant offices each time your child is away from home in a residential setting.

 This is a complex area that can sometimes result in families being overpaid benefit, which they are then asked to repay.
 This usually happens when families don’t realise they need to tell all the relevant benefits offices about their child’s stays in a residential setting.

-Different rules apply if your child's residential care is funded by the NHS and they receive care under the supervision of medical staff.
-For DLA this is only an issue if the costs are met by the NHS in full.
+Different rules apply if your child’s residential care is funded by the NHS and they receive care under the supervision of medical staff.
+For DLA and Child Disability Payment this is only an issue if the costs are met by the NHS in full.
 However for PIP it can be an issue where the NHS funds only part of your care costs.
 Seek further advice from our helpline if this applies to you.